metarank/metarank/doc/cli.md

 ### Dataset export

-Metarank can emit CSV/LibSVM formatted datasets and corresponding config files for LightGBM and XGBoost, so you can later perform a hyper-parameter optimization using your favourite tool:
+Metarank can emit CSV/LibSVM formatted datasets and corresponding config files for LightGBM and XGBoost, so you can later perform a hyperparameter optimization using your favourite tool:

 ```shell
 java -jar metarank.jar export --config /path/to/config.yaml --model <modelname> --out /export/dir